-If you prefer to experiment on your own with less guidance, you might want to explore the Substrate Playground.
 If you prefer to dig into the details of the code directly, you might want to start with the Rust API documentation.
 But if you want to start your journey with a guided tour, try out the following tutorials.

 - Build a local node in your development environment.